Learn/RAG/Lesson 01

 The one idea

-RAG is a system pattern: retrieve evidence first, generate second.
-The model still writes the answer, but the system decides what facts are allowed into the room.
+RAG is a system pattern, not a kind of model: retrieve evidence first, generate second.
+The model still writes the answer, but the system decides which facts are allowed into the room.
+Get that selection right and a general model answers accurately about your private, current data without ever being retrained.

 The basic loop